piotrcurious/esp8266_solar_battery_monitor/README.md

 System to monitor solar battery using broadcast packets Written by hand by me , perhaps it's why there are so many bugs :D

+edit: i decided to throw changed versions and fixes into separate dirs, so pay attention to check which files are most recent to get most bug free experience.
+I use more and more AI to help me code it up, learning it progress, but I am not good coder and i have little time for it so it's slow and quirky process.

 The system is simple :
 -AP (can be either one of esp's or real AP, but isolated AP is recommended, code for ESP32 and esp8266 included) -sender for esp8266 - connected to solar system battery